-Municipal Water board Groundwater River, stream, dam or lake Other The activity will not use water
+Municipal Water board Groundwater River, stream, dam or lake Other ivity will e water

-If water is to be extracted from groundwater, river, stream, dam, lake or any other /Α natural feature, please indicate the volume that will be extracted per month: Does the activity require a water use authorisation (general authorisation or water YES NO use license) from the Department of Water Affairs?
-If YES, please provide proof that the application has been submitted to the Department of Water Affairs.
+If water is to be extracted from groundwater, river, stream, dam, lake or any other N/A natural feature, please indicate the volume that will be extracted per month: Does the activity require a water use authorisation (general authorisation or water YES NO use license) from the Department of Water Affairs?
+If YES, please pro ovide proof that th e application has been submitted to the Department of Water Affairs.